grokify/xgo/README.md

 GoStor provides a storage abstraction layer for various storage engines with a common configuration struct.

 Initially, it's goal is to provide services for simple key value string storage.
+This use case is very simple but often times you may want to use a different solution depending on your provider, e.g. DynamoDB for AWS, Redis for Heroku, and the local file system for testing.

 Supported engines include: